mega-data-ai/Amazon-Delivery-Analytics/README.md

-# 📦 Amazon Delivery Analytics Project
+# 📦 Amazon Delivery Analytics

 ## ✨ Project Overview
 This project analyzes over **1 million delivery records** to uncover delay drivers and optimize logistics performance.
 Using **SQL** for data extraction and analysis, and **Power BI/Tableau** for visualization, the project delivers insights into: